555elihorn/sideScrollerFBLA/README.md

 This game was created with the Unity Game Engine.
 The assets were created with Aseprite and Gimp.

 ## Authors
-Tajvir Chahal - Game Programming, Game Design
+Tajvir Chahal - Game Programming
-Ethan Tran - Game Programming, Level Design, Asset Creation Elijah Horn - Game Programming
+Ethan Tran - Level Design & Asset Creation

-## Acknowlegments
+Elijah Horn - Game Programming